hackundsoehne/hackathonx-vol2-reg/README.md

 How to upgrade to latest releases:
 - Node.js: https://nodejs.org/en/download/
 - MongoDB: https://docs.mongodb.com/manual/administration/install-community/

+For node, I recommend using `nvm`.
+Then you can simply run `nvm use` in this root directory, which will set the correct node version for you.

 ### Deploying locally
 Getting a local instance of Quill up and running takes less than 5 minutes!
 Start by setting up the database.
 Ideally, you should run MongoDB as a daemon with a secure configuration (with most linux distributions, you should be able to install it with your package manager, and it'll be set up as a daemon).
 Although not recommended for production, when running locally for development, you could do it like this